Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ### via SD Card

-Copy the 'firmware-fysetc-spider.bin' file found on the https://github.com/Rat-Rig/V-CoreOS/releases page to a FAT 32 SD Card.
+Copy the 'firmware-fysetc-spider.bin' file found on the https://github.com/Rat-Rig/V-CoreOS/releases page to a file named 'firmware.bin' on your SD Card.

 Power off your Spider.
 Insert the SD Card created above and power the Spider back on.
 The upload should take a few seconds and a LED by the SDCard slot should flash while this is happening.

-When complete power off your Spider and remove the SD Card (press to release as it's a latching style SD Card socket).
+When complete, power off your Spider and remove the SD Card (press to release as it's a latching style SD Card socket).

 For more information; this is documented on the Fysetc pages: https://github.com/FYSETC/FYSETC-SPIDER#42-Klipper

-!> If you have an ADXL345 connected to your Spider as shown below, this *must* be disconnected from your Spider to avoid conflicts with the SD Card while loading the firmware.
+!> If you have an ADXL345 connected to your Spider as shown below, this must be disconnected from your Spider to avoid conflicts with the SD Card while loading the firmware.

 ### via SSH(PuTTY)/USB